My Top 7 Tips for Shopping Brimfield

 Tip 5: Bring a Cart

 I knew I’d have to bring my own tote bags to the event considering most antique/vintage booths don’t come equipped with corporate-style wrapping stations.
 But then Steven’s mom made me realize that bringing a cart is an even better idea since we’d be there all day and might be parked too far to go back to drop things off.
 The cart she brought was a huge help for holding our jackets when we didn’t need them, carrying our purses, and - of course - transporting our purchases.
 There is a downside to the cart, which is that many vendors don’t have aisles wide enough to accommodate them.
 This means you’ll have to take turns with your party members watching the cart outside each tent.
-But it is more than worth it if you happen to be parked two miles away and fall in love with a ceramic cachepot.
+But it is more than worth it if you happen to be parked six blocks away and fall in love with a ceramic cachepot.

 Tip 6: Collect Business Cards